 So what is a margin rate?

 Firstly foreign exchange rates are used to indicate the relative value between two currencies e.g. How many Euros you can get for a Pound.

 These rates are defined by what is known as the Interbank market, a market made up of large institutions such as big banks, exchanging large volumes of currency.

-When a bank or currency exchange broker then quotes an exchange rate to you as a customer, they will take the interbank rate and will add an amount on, the margin rate.
+When a bank or currency exchange broker then quotes an exchange rate to you as a customer, they will take the interbank rate and will add an amount, which is called the margin rate.

 To explain, if the interbank rate for converting Pounds to Euros is 1.13, the exchange rate quoted to you by a bank or broker may be 1.11 Euros to the Pound.
 This means the margin rate you have been charged is 0.02 Euros for every pound you exchange.

 It is clear that the larger the sum of money you are exchanging, the greater the impact the margin rate can have on your costs.

 How does the margin rate vary between banks and currency exchange brokers?

 Specialist currency exchange brokers, such as TorFX invariably can offer the best currency exchange rates i.e. they have a smaller margin.
 This is because they generally just focus on the foreign exchange services and carry lower overheads than banks.

 Do brokers actually offer a better fx deal?